AzureCosmosDB/partner-training-content/README.md

-# What The Hack - Azure Cosmos DB for AI & Modern Applications
+# Azure Cosmos DB for AI & Modern Applications training

 ## Introduction

-Welcome to the Azure Cosmos DB for AI & Modern Applications What The Hack!
+Welcome to Azure Cosmos DB for AI & Modern Applications training!
 This is a challenge-based learning experience designed to teach you how to build scalable, high-performance, and cost-optimized applications using Azure Cosmos DB.
 Through hands-on challenges, you'll explore data modeling, full-text and vector search, AI agent development, security, and cost optimization strategies.

 This hack blends technical deep dives with practical exercises covering real-world scenarios where Azure Cosmos DB shines - from IoT applications to AI-powered systems.
 You'll also explore the latest innovations in Cosmos DB, including its integration with AI services and modern application patterns.